1. 2025-09-16

 8.2.
 Exercises

 Work in teams of two students, accomplish the tasks given below and document each step in an adoc or md file.
-Grading will be done by taking a sample of your documentations.
+Grading will be done by taking a sample of your documentation.
 We will especially check the clarity and understandability of your documentation.
 Think of your document that it could serve as an explanation for your younger sibling (or any other younger relative you have and like) to understand merging and rebasing by reading the documentation of the following two tasks.

 8.2.1.
 Merging